CZ-NIC/knot-resolver/modules/hints/README.rst

 Static hints
 ------------

-This is a module providing static hints from ``/etc/hosts`` like file for forward records (A/AAAA) and reverse records (PTR).
+This is a module providing static hints for forward records (A/AAAA) and reverse records (PTR).
+The records can be loaded from ``/etc/hosts``-like files and/or added directly.

-You can also use it to change root hints that are used as a safety belt, or if the root NS drops out of cache.
+You can also use the module to change root hints that are used as a safety belt, or if the root NS drops out of cache.

 Examples